-Red light vs blue light therapy - which treatment is right for your skin?
+Experts explain red light vs blue light therapy – which treatment is right for your skin?

 (Image credit: Getty Images)

-The best light therapy devices can make impressive changes to your complexion, but it’s important to choose the right light treatment for the benefits you’re after - especially as they're quite an investment.
-Knowing the red light therapy benefits, as well as the differences between red vs blue light therapy will give you the ultimate knowledge you should know before buying a light therapy device
+The best light therapy devices can make impressive changes to your complexion, but it’s important to choose the right light treatment for the benefits you’re after – especially as they're quite an investment.
+Knowing the red light therapy benefits, as well as the differences between red vs blue light therapy, will give you the ultimate knowledge you should know before buying a light therapy device.

 So, how does light therapy work?
-Essentially, it’s about using specific LED (light emitting diode) types to treat certain skin concerns.
+Essentially, it’s about using specific LED (light emitting diode) types to target certain skin concerns.
 "Light therapy can be performed using various colours or wavelengths, and each has unique benefits for the skin," explains surgeon and facial aesthetics doctor Dr Maryam Zamani.
 "Different colour light therapy has great benefits depending on your skincare concern."
+In this guide, we've tapped into the expertise of three different experts to clearly explain red light vs blue light therapy.

 Dr Maryam Zamani